What Is The Difference Between Farming And Gardening?

 Gardening can be as labor-intensive as desired, depending on the scale and commitment of the gardener.
 Some people enjoy the physical activity involved in maintaining a garden, while others prefer more low-maintenance approaches.
 The labor intensity in gardening can vary from simple tasks like watering and weeding to more intricate activities such as propagation, pruning, and landscaping.

-See also What Is The Best Metal For Garden Tools?
+See also What Is The Best Tool To Plant Plants?

 Environmental Impact